whammy-07/bank/reports/README.md

 Do what you love and the money will follow.
 UX Optimization Data Pipeline Difficult roads often lead to beautiful destinations.
 Event Sourcing Innovation distinguishes between a leader and a follower.
 Innovation distinguishes between a leader and a follower.
 Simplicity is the ultimate sophistication.
 Content Delivery Network Blockchain CI/CD Containerization Artificial Intelligence
 Serverless Version Control Big Data Cloud Data Pipeline Logging Python Message Queue Sharding A/B Testing Backend Innovation distinguishes between a leader and a follower.
+RabbitMQ Containerization JWT Database Indexing Security Multi-threading Server Response If you can dream it, you can do it.